samueladesoga/samblog/content/posts/daily-scrum-getting-to-done.md

 We all know that the Daily Scrum should not be a status updates to the Scrum Master, Delivery Lead or the Product Owner but a planning meeting for the developers; however I have observed that when teams do not use a Sprint Goal, the Daily Scrum very quickly degenerates into a status update.

+To learn about the Scrum Framework and its associated principles, join one or our [Scrum workshops](https://www.valuehut.co/services/training/professional-scrum-master) in the coming weeks.